TTI Top London Italian delis.

 Nearest station: Earlsfield/Wimbledon Park

-Set up in the heart of Islington, this deli has such great high end quality Italian produce.
-When I use to live in Hackney for a short stint, this was my go to place for buying a selection of great charcuterie and cheeses.
-They sell more specific regional product that you may not find in other Italian London delis and I loved trying different things when I go in.
-Again, the team here have great slicing skills which really elevates them in what they do and present and wrap the food up beautifully.
+Set up in the heart of Islington, this deli has such great high-end quality Italian produce.
+When I use to live in Hackney for a short stint, this was my go-to place for buying a selection of great charcuterie and cheeses.
+They sell a more specific regional producec that you may not find in other Italian London delis and I loved trying different things when I go in.
+Again, the team here have great slicing skills, which elevates them in what they do and wrap the food up beautifully.

 Recommend: pesto, sliced charcuterie and cheeses

 During the current coronavirus breakout, I’ve been feeling passionate to support Italian delis and other independent food shops during this time to ensure that they maintain continual business.
 These shops form part of Londons and the UK DNA and their existence is so important.
 I reached out to many followers on social media to share their favourite delis and food shops so I have compiled a list below.
 If there are any that you feel need adding, please comment below.